 The Company is required to use judgment in determining the appropriate groupings of CGUs, in order to determine the level at which goodwill and intangible assets are tested for impairment.
 In addition, judgment is used to determine whether a triggering event has occurred requiring an impairment test to be completed.
-In determining the recoverable amount of a CGU, various estimates are employed.
-The Company determines the higher of its fair value less costs of disposal and its value in use, using estimates such as projected future sales, earnings, capital investments and discount rates.
-Projected future sales and earnings are consistent with strategic plans provided to the Company's Board of Directors.
+The determination of recoverable amount employs various estimates and requires judgment.
+The Company uses assumptions including revenue growth rates, terminal growth rates beyond the forecast period and discount rates when determining the recoverable amounts of CGUs.
 Discount rates are based on an estimate of the Company's weighted average cost of capital taking into account external industry information reflecting the risk associated with the specific cash flows.
 As at reporting dates for these consolidated financial statements, impairment reviews were performed by comparing the carrying value with the recoverable amount of the CGU to which goodwill and brands have been allocated.

-The Company has determined there had been no impairment as at the reporting dates of these consolidated financial statements (note 10).
+The Company has determined there had been no impairment as at the reporting dates of these consolidated financial statements (note 11).